-As Elaine Biech, author of Training for Dummies (2005) points out, pedagogy is a traditional style of teaching based on a didactic model, or lecturing.
-Generally, this model is content-centred and instructor-led.
+Elaine Biech, author of Training for Dummies (2005) points out, pedagogy is a traditional style of teaching based on a didactic model, or lecturing.
+Generally, this model is content-centered and instructor-led.
 Pedagogy literally means the art of teaching children.

 Whereas adults learn primarily because they want or need to, children’s formal learning is usually led by someone else and is based on children learning specific tasks to prepare them to learn additional, more complicated tasks.